Adobe Premiere: Workflow integration

-Premiere Pro supports program files from Adobe Photoshop, Adobe Illustrator, and Adobe After Effects.
-Premiere Pro projects can also be imported into After Effects, and clips copied between the two applications retain most of their attributes.
+Adobe Premiere supports program files from Adobe Photoshop, Adobe Illustrator, and Adobe After Effects.
+Adobe Premiere projects can also be imported into After Effects, and clips copied between the two applications retain most of their attributes.

-Projects from Premiere Rush are compatible with Premiere Pro, allowing for advanced editing features and use of professional-grade tools.
+Projects from Premiere Rush are compatible with Adobe Premiere, allowing for advanced editing features and use of professional-grade tools.

-Adobe Story, On Location and Prelude

-The Premiere Pro workflow integrates metadata across all stages of video production.
-Adobe Story provides script integration functionality within the Premiere Pro workflow, and Adobe OnLocation embeds metadata directly into the footage.
-Within Premiere Pro, speech recognition technology analyzes audio and aligns it with the corresponding script dialogue using embedded metadata.

 Adobe Premiere family

 The Adobe Premiere family is a group of applications and services made by Adobe Inc. for the use of professional non-linear video editing.
 Supported features in these applications include metadata and ingest logging, media output encoding, and more.